Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

     :width: 600px
 |

-Finally, we compare these four NB-selected LABs with the broadband-selected LABs that were in our training set.
+Finally, we compare these four narrowband-selected LABs with the broadband-selected LABs from our training set.

 .. code-block:: python